bparanj/crystal/computer/os/linux/utilities.md

 Utilities in Linux are small programs or tools designed to perform specific tasks, often related to system management and file manipulation.
 They are part of the operating system's user-space software and allow users to interact with the system, perform basic operations, and manage resources.

-Examples of utilities include:
+Examples:

 - **File management**: `ls`, `cp`, `mv`, `rm`
 - **Text processing**: `cat`, `grep`, `awk`, `sed`
 - **System monitoring**: `top`, `ps`, `df`, `du`
 - **Network utilities**: `ping`, `netstat`, `ifconfig`

-These utilities are typically found in the GNU core utilities package on Linux systems.
+These utilities are found in the GNU core utilities package on Linux systems.